jojoenco/BananaPi-M2M/README.md

 (Sometimes it hangs at reboot at   :   Starting ifup for wlan0...
          Starting Raise network interfaces..
-then pull the power plug)
+then pull the power plug) Fixed!!!!!! (won't hang anymore)

 ### Resize to max SD card: